Google DeepMind: Miscellaneous contributions to Google

+Neuroscience research

+DeepMind has collaborated with academic neuroscientists on fundamental research into brain function.
+A 2018 paper in Nature (Banino et al.) showed that grid-cell-like representations emerge spontaneously in recurrent neural networks trained to perform path integration, and that artificial agents equipped with these representations could plan more efficient navigation routes than agents without them.

 DeepMind Health

 In July 2016, a collaboration between DeepMind and Moorfields Eye Hospital was announced to develop AI applications for healthcare.
 DeepMind would be applied to the analysis of anonymised eye scans, searching for early signs of diseases leading to blindness.
 In August 2016, a research programme with University College London Hospital was announced with the aim of developing an algorithm that can automatically differentiate between healthy and cancerous tissues in head and neck areas.

-There are also projects with the Royal Free London NHS Foundation Trust and Imperial College Healthcare NHS Trust to develop new clinical mobile apps linked to electronic patient records.
+There are projects with the Royal Free London NHS Foundation Trust and Imperial College Healthcare NHS Trust to develop new clinical mobile apps linked to Electronic health record.
 Staff at the Royal Free Hospital were reported as saying in December 2017 that access to patient data through the app had saved a 'huge amount of time' and made a 'phenomenal' difference to the management of patients with acute kidney injury.
 Test result data is sent to staff's mobile phones and alerts them to changes in the patient's condition.
 It also enables staff to see if someone else has responded, and to show patients their results in visual form.

 In November 2017, DeepMind announced a research partnership with the Cancer Research UK Centre at Imperial College London with the goal of improving breast cancer detection by applying machine learning to mammography.
 Additionally, in February 2018, DeepMind announced it was working with the U.S. Department of Veterans Affairs in an attempt to use machine learning to predict the onset of acute kidney injury in patients, and also more broadly the general deterioration of patients during a hospital stay so that doctors and nurses can more quickly treat patients in need.

 DeepMind developed an app called Streams, which sends alerts to doctors about patients at risk of acute kidney injury.
 On 13 November 2018, DeepMind announced that its health division and the Streams app would be absorbed into Google Health.
 Privacy advocates said the announcement betrayed patient trust and appeared to contradict previous statements by DeepMind that patient data would not be connected to Google accounts or services.
 A spokesman for DeepMind said that patient data would still be kept separate from Google services or projects.